-"Drilling at Mutooroo in cooperation with JXAM has achieved its initial aim of generating representative metallurgical drillcore samples.
+"The drilling program at Mutooroo in cooperation with JXAM continues to fulfil its planned objectives of obtaining representative metallurgical drillcore samples and potentially extending and confirming the existing resource.
 We are most grateful for the funding and technical support provided by JXAM for this work.